react-native-community/cli/docs/commands.md

 react-native clean
 ```

-Clean caches.
+Cleans caches.
 Commonly used to ensure build failures are not due to stale cache.
+By default, it will prompt which caches to purge, with Watchman and Metro already checked.

 #### Options